8 Fun Ways to Beat Cabin Fever with the Kids

-Alphabet Game- Trace out letters on the floor.
+- Alphabet Game- Trace out letters on the floor.
 Have the kiddos jump, hop, skip, or twist to each letter when you say a word matching its beginning sound.
 You can even do a scavenger hunt with these letters as well.
 Finding things in the house and placing them on the letter they begin with.
 Look at more ABC Games Here!

 6. Balloon Games

-Waddle with balloon between their legs pretending to be a penguin.
+- Waddle with a balloon between their legs pretending to be a penguin.